hughbe/excel-mapper/README.md

 Console.WriteLine(president[1].Age); // 58
 ```

-You can apply multiple `ExcelColumnName` attributes to support matching different variants
-of a column name.
+You can apply an `ExcelColumnNames` attribute or multiple `ExcelColumnName` attributes to support matching different variants of a column name.

 In the example below, ExcelMapper will first try to read from the `Column1` column, then the `Column2` column, and then throw an exception if the property or field is not found.